Master's Programme in Robotics and Control

 Degree and career

-There is a clearly growing need for engineers who can design, build, and maintain these complex automated and intelligent systems of today and of the future.
+There is an increasing need for engineers who can design, build, and maintain complex, automated, and intelligent systems of today and of the future.

 A Master's degree in Robotics and Control also makes you eligible for PhD studies and opens up possibilities for an academic career in robotics and control systems.